Home

 Obtaining the date of death fair market value is only the first step, however.
 Based on the estate value market price, you then must determine the new yield to maturity and amortize the premium or discount over the remaining term of the bond.

-You can use the Yield Calculator to obtain the new yield to maturity and yield(s) to call for inherited bonds.
-Enter the date of death as the settlement date and the estate fair market value as the purchase price.
+Sadly, the excellent Yield Calculator at Ficalc.com is no longer available.
+To obtain the new yield to maturity or yield(s) to call for inherited bonds, you will need to call your broker and ask the bond desk to calculate the yield using the date of death as the settlement date and the estate fair market value as the purchase price.
+They have special bond calculators to do this.

 If it is a callable bond, determine both the yield to maturity and the yield to the various call dates and pick the least (worst) yield.